 Jeep Wrangler Overheating At Idle (ALL FIXES)

-A Jeep Wrangler can overheat for various reasons.
 When your Jeep overheats only at idle, in most cases it is the Radiator Fan Clutch that has gone bad.
 Overheating during idle means the fan is not pulling sufficient air through the radiator to maintain the engine operating temperature.

 Components that can cause your Jeep Wrangler to overheat.